Hausla – wellbeing skills for teachers

 Human connection matters

 While we have refined the pre-recorded audio component of Hausla through rounds of participant feedback, one of the powerful aspects of the program is teachers’ experience of a cohort and a facilitator who reaches out and checks in with them.
-With the prevalence of apps and chatbots, wellbeing programs are at the fingertips of many.
-However, the social connection component appears to contribute to the positive outcomes we are seeing with teachers who go through this facilitated process.
+This process is straightforward— facilitators are trained with an outreach protocol that offers support teachers need without intensive oversight or heavy supervision.
+Despite its simplicity, the social connection component appears to contribute to the positive outcomes we are seeing with teachers who go through this facilitated process.
 In many of the live debriefs, educators share that they wish more of these spaces were available to them in an ongoing manner.

 As more education systems integrate mental health and wellbeing initiatives for students, it is critical for teachers not only to understand the concepts of wellbeing but ideally also to practice it themselves.
 Many participants shared that they had led social-emotional curricula assigned to them in the past with their classrooms, but did not understand why they were doing those activities until completing Hausla for themselves.
 Just as we would not ask someone without mastery of basic math to teach math, it’s critical to ensure educators have experiential knowledge of the wellbeing content they are asked to facilitate.